ya54/ya54/README.md

 ## Hello there  ✨
 This is my personal profile on GitHub.
 You may find some useful information.!
 - 🔭 I’m currently working on PhD dissertation as part time beside my full time job.
 I also teach Data Mining CS634 at NJIT.
-- 🔭 I also work as an Advisory Software Engineer at IBM.
+- 🔭 My full-time job is an Advisory Software Engineer at IBM.
 - 📫 How to reach me: my full profile at NJIT which includes more information is here https://web.njit.edu/~ya54/
 <!--
 **ya54/ya54** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.